Pileup mitigation at the LHC: a theorist's view: Introduction

-It is worth mentioning already now that, throughout this document, we shall consider a simplified ``theoretical'' framework.
-Our main goal, as indicated in the title of this report, is to concentrate on theoretical aspects of pileup mitigation.
-This means that we shall not at all discuss additional complications related to detector effects\footnote{Except for our description of the SoftKiller method in Chapter~\ref{chap:soft-killer} where we shall briefly investigate the robustness of the method in an experimental setup.} or other effects like out-of-time pileup which comes from the fact that the detectors readout often spans over the time of several bunch crossings.
+Conversely, since the main purpose of this document is to focus on the theoretical aspects of pileup mitigation, we will extensively use Monte Carlo simulations but we will not at all discuss additional complications related to detector effects\footnote{Except for our description of the SoftKiller method in Chapter~\ref{chap:soft-killer} where we shall briefly investigate the robustness of the method in an experimental setup.} or other effects like out-of-time pileup which comes from the fact that the detectors readout often spans over the time of several bunch crossings.
 To be fully addressed, these effects need a dedicated experimental analysis, with details specific to each experiments, which goes beyond the scope of this document.
 It is however worth mentioning that, as far as the area--median pileup subtraction technique is concerned, we are confident that the picture described here is not going to be strongly affected by detector effects.
 This is mainly due to that fact that the area--median method is extremely robust against the details of both the hard and the pileup events.\footnote{One specific example of a detector effect that we shall not discuss is the, usually small, non linearities that will arise from calorimeter thresholds.} For the same reason, we shall concentrate our discussion on the reconstruction of the properties of the jets.
 Other quantities like lepton/photon isolation criteria or missing-$E_T$ reconstruction are much more dependent on the details of the detectors and will not be investigated here.
 Readers who are interested in experimental aspects of pileup subtraction can for example consult Ref.~\cite{pileup-atlas} for the ATLAS experiment of Ref.~\cite{pileup-cms} for CMS.

 \paragraph{Reading guide and organisation of this document.} Even without entering into the details of detector effects, this document remains rather long.
-We therefore close this introduction with a reader's guide through the following pages.
+We therefore find helpful to give a short reading guide through this review.